 Targeted delegates: Senior leaders in the role of Designated Lead for safeguarding and deputies.
+Training provider and delivered by: CPSLO Service.

 Aim

 To ensure that DSL (and deputies) have regard for Annex C, Keeping Children Safe in Education when carrying out their role to safeguard and promote the welfare of children.